Home Buyer Checklist

 - Septic System - Title V. If there is a septic system, it must comply with strict regulations.
 Whenever a home is transferred, the buyer and seller must comply with these regulations.
 Tax credits and loans are available for Title V Septic System compliance.

 - Environmental Hazards.
 If the house is older, it might have:

 > urea formaldehyde insulation.
 A law requiring disclosure of UFFI has been repealed.

 > lead paint.
 There are notification and transfer requirements for these materials.
 The Seller must provide you with a Massachusetts Department of Public Health Lead Paint Notification Form.

 - Offer to Purchase.
-If you find that the house is suitable for you and your family, it's time to look at your answers to questions at the questions at the top of the page, and make an offer to purchase.
-In addition to the price you are willing to pay, an OTP offer discloses to the prospective home seller how much you need to borrow and what type of mortgage you intend to obtain.
+If you find that the house is suitable for you and your family, it's time to look at your answers to questions at the top of the page, and make an offer to purchase.
+In addition to the price you are willing to pay, an OTP discloses to the prospective home seller how much you need to borrow and what type of mortgage you intend to obtain.

 - Purchase and Sale Agreement.
-If your offer to purchase is accepted, you will must now prepare to sign a legal contract that commits you to purchase the property.
+If your offer to purchase is accepted, you must now prepare to sign a legal contract that commits you to purchase the property.
 Before signing anything, review a draft of the Purchase and Sale Agreement with your Attorney.
 Important dates in the P&S contract are the deadlines for:

 > obtaining your mortgage commitment from your lender,